ibm-cloud-docs/Cloudant/api/design_documents.md

 The following example requests that {{site.data.keyword.cloudant_short_notm}} copy the design document `recipes` to the new design document `recipelist`, and produces a response that contains the ID and revision of the new document.

-### Example command to copy a design document by using HTTP
+See the following example command to copy a design document by using HTTP:

 ```http
 COPY /recipes/_design/recipes HTTP/1.1